mmusich/trackingvertexing/index.md

 ![CMS Detector Slice](https://cmsexperiment.web.cern.ch/sites/cmsexperiment.web.cern.ch/files/detectoroverview.gif){:width="50%"}

+Welcome to the Tracking and Vertexing Short exercise!
 We will present an introduction to using tracks for analyses in the era of **large pile-up** (many primary vertices).
 Our exercises will all use real data and will familiarize you with the following techniques:

 - Extracting **basic track parameters** and reconstructing invariant masses from tracks in CMSSW.
 Tracks are the detector entities that are closest to the four-vectors of particles: the momentum of a track is nearly the momentum of the charged particle itself.
 - Cleaning **sets of tracks for analysis**.
 We will use filters to eliminate bad tracks and discuss sources of tracking uncertainties.
 These filters are provided by the tracking POG (Physics Object Group)